Can you see the Northern Lights in Scotland? (2024/2025)

 Northern Lights Scotland forecast 2024/2025 – will I see the Northern Lights tonight?

-For a Northern Lights forecast in the UK, there is AuroraWatch UK, part of Lancaster University, which provides free alerts when the aurora borealis may be visible from the UK including Scotland’s Highlands and Islands.
-I use their free smartphone app.
-AuroraWatch UK share it’s data so you can monitor geomagnetic activity in real time.
+For a Northern Lights forecast in the UK, AuroraWatch UK, part of Lancaster University, provides free alerts when the aurora borealis may be visible from the UK including Scotland’s Highlands and Islands.
+To track the Northern lights and monitor geomagnetic activity in real time, we use their free smartphone app.

 If you want to know whether you’ll see the Northern Lights in Scotland or the UK tonight, check out the latest info below which is direct from the AuroraWatch website.